staples-sparx/wonko-client/README.md

 [staples-sparx/wonko-client "0.1.0"]
 ```

-It is hosted in the sparx maven repo, so you'll have to add this to `project.clj`:
+It is hosted in SparX s3 maven, so you'll have to add this to `project.clj`:
 ```
 :repositories {"runa-maven-s3" {:url "s3p://runa-maven/releases/"
                                 :username [:gpg :env/archiva_username]